Guide Speculative

 • Possible premium content drops that require purchase

-The silver lining?
-Single-player will almost certainly be a complete, self-contained experience.
+The single-player experience will almost certainly be complete and self-contained.
 The monetization will be focused on the online component, where it has always lived.

 What’s Confirmed